SOUTH ISLAND GRAND TOUR

 Day 6.
 Te Anau, Bluff, Invercargill (B,D)

 This morning, we drive along Lake Manapouri, said to be New Zealand’s most beautiful lake, before crossing the rich and fertile country of Southland.
 Invercargill boasts being both the southernmost & westernmost city in New Zealand, and is essentially the gateway to Bluff, home of its namesake: the world-famous Bluff oysters.
 Bluff oysters are widely regarded as the finest in the world!
 Enjoy a brief tour of Bluff and Invercargill, before having free time.

 Stewart Island Optional Excursions

 We recommend booking early to avoid disappointment.
 All optional excursions are subject to availability.
-Excursions include return ferry to Stewart Island & return transfers from Bluff to Invercargill.
+Excursions include return flights to Stewart Island & return transfers.